 2. Mexico is quite close to the U.S., but it is far from the European Union (EU).
 So it makes sense that it trades largely with the U.S. Brazil is far from both, so its trade is split between the two.
 Mexico trades more than Brazil in part because it is so close to a major economy (the U.S.) and in part because it is a member of a free trade agreement with a large economy (NAFTA).
 Brazil is farther away from any large economy and is in a free trade agreement with relatively small countries.

-3.
+3. No, if every country’s GDP were to double, world trade would not quadruple.
+Consider a simple example with only two countries: A and B. Let country A have a GDP of $6 trillion and B have a GDP of $4 trillion.
+Furthermore, the share of world spending on each country’s production is proportional to each country’s share of world GDP (stated differently, the exponents on GDP in equation 2-2, a and b are both equal to 1).
+Thus, our example is characterized by the table below: